Morgan's Last Raid

 Today, Robertson County remains a predominantly rural area, with agriculture as an essential industry.
 The county's rich history is celebrated through various events and festivals, providing a glimpse into its past while embracing the strength and resilience of the community that has shaped Robertson County into what it is today.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Robertson County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Robertson County, Kentucky.